1994

 –FLASHBACK: From the second feature to Countdown #29.
 Batman and Robin fight Penguin at a bird statue exhibit.

 –FLASHBACK: From Batman/Nightwing: Bloodborne.
-Batman and Robin patrol.
-When some extra-tough baddies get in their way, Batman tells Robin to hide in the shadows and let him handle it solo.
-Robin rushes out after Batman seemingly takes a bullet in the chest, but the Dark Knight is fine.
+Batman and Robin go on routine patrol through the mean streets of Gotham.
+When some extra-tough bad guys get in their way, Batman tells Robin to hide in the shadows and let him handle it solo.
+A terrified Robin rushes out after Batman seemingly takes a bullet in the chest while busting the hoods.
+However, the Dark Knight is fine.
 Later, at Wayne Manor, Dick examines Batman’s costume, finding a bullet hole in the Bat-insignia.
 Batman had survived only due to his bulletproof vest.

 –REFERENCE: In Nightwing Vol. 2 #103.
 Bruce, Alfred, and Dick go on a fishing trip.
 Alfred takes a photo of Bruce and Dick, which gets developed and framed before going into Wayne Manor.